 • Bevacizumab added to conventional chemotherapy is more effective than EGFR inhibitors combined with conventional chemotherapy in right-sided cancers.

-If your colorectal tumor is left-sided, also known as distal, (located in the splenic flexure, descending colon, sigmoid colon, or rectum)
+If your colorectal tumor is left-sided, also known as distal, (located in the last third of the transverse colon, splenic flexure, descending colon, sigmoid colon, or rectum)

 • Adjuvant chemotherapy with fluorouracil based regimens (FOLFOX, FOLFIRI) is effective against left-sided colorectal cancer.
 Adjuvant therapy is a secondary treatment given after the primary treatment to prevent recurrence of the cancer.
 Usually this is drug therapy that treats cancer cells that may remain in the body after surgery.

-• Conventional chemotherapy combined with cetuximab (EGFR inhibitor) targeted therapy is more effective than chemotherapy combined with bevacizumab in left-sided cancers.
+• Conventional chemotherapy combined with EGFR inhibitors like cetuximab (Erbitux) or panitumumab (Vectibix) is more effective than chemotherapy combined with bevacizumab (VEGF inhibitor) in left-sided cancers.

 Additional targeted therapy treatment options may be indicated based on the results of other biomarker testing such as microsatellite stability (MSS) and microsatellite instability (MSI), RAS gene mutation status (KRAS or NRAS), BRAF mutation status, and HER2 amplification or overexpression status.
 Talk to your oncology healthcare team about further biomarker testing, and how your results can impact your treatment.